Frequently Asked Questions

 A: It is of course up to you, but you wouldn’t repair your own car engine or perform brain surgery on yourself!

 Motoring law can be complicated and the Prosecution will usually be represented by an experienced prosecutor.
 It therefore makes sense to have an experienced lawyer fighting your corner.

 We are proud of the fact that other lawyers choose us to represent them.
 If you’re still not sure about whether to use us, you can read what our clients say about us before deciding.

 A: Your case will be handled personally by an experienced named solicitor, usually Richard Silver or Alison Mafham who specialise in motoring offences.
-In most cases, you will deal directly with the same solicitor, from start to finish.
-Your case will always be handled by a solicitor and not an unqualified paralegal.
+In almost all cases, you will deal directly with the same solicitor, from start to finish.
+Your case will always be handled by a solicitor and never an unqualified paralegal.

 You can speak to Richard or Alison whenever you need to.
 We also have a solicitor on call 24/7 to cover emergencies.

 We usually see you at our office in good time before your case, but if you prefer we can take your instructions by phone or email.
 If you need to attend court we will meet you there in plenty of time for a conference before the hearing.

 Unlike some motoring solicitors, we are not a call-centre and will never farm out your case to other lawyers.

 A: Yes.
 If you are acquitted then the court will in most cases make a ‘Defence Costs Order’.